-Winter's average high temperature is 26 degrees and the average low is 8 degrees above zero (Dec / Jan / Feb).
+Average winter high temperature is 26 degrees and the average low is 8 degrees above zero (Dec / Jan / Feb).
 During the Spring months (Mar / Apr / May) highs, on average, are 53 degrees and the low temperature average is 31 degrees.
-Summer (Jun / Jul / Aug) brings average highs of 77 degrees and lows averaging at 55 degrees.
+Summer (Jun / Jul / Aug) brings usual highs of 77 degrees and lows averaging at 55 degrees.
 Autumns (Sep / Oct / Nov) are crisp with highs averaging 56 while the low average is 36 degrees.